Denise C. Park: Career

-Denise Park began as an assistant professor at the University of North Carolina at Charlotte, where she worked for eight years.
-She was the recruited by the University of Georgia, where she began to study the effects of context on memory and aging and also conducted a research program on memory for medications.
-From 1985 to 1994, Dr. Park was awarded over $1 million in funds for her research, primarily from The National Institute on Aging.
-In 1995, she moved to the University of Michigan at Ann Arbor, where she was Professor of Psychology and began to transition her research program to fMRI research where she studied the function of the aging brain and cognition with an emphasis on visual memory.
+Park began as an assistant professor at the University of North Carolina at Charlotte, where she worked for eight years, before moving to the University of Georgia, where she studied the effects of context on memory and aging.
+From 1985 to 1994, Park was awarded over $1 million in funds for her research, primarily from The National Institute on Aging.

+In 1995, she moved to the University of Michigan at Ann Arbor, held a faculty position as Professor of Psychology and began to transition her research program to fMRI studies of the function of the aging brain and cognition with an emphasis on visual memory.
 Her research was supported during this period of time with over $2 million in NIH funding.
-She then moved to the University of Illinois at Urbana-Champaign from 2002 to 2006, continuing her focus on visual memory and aging until 2006, when she began to focus on dedifferentiation and memory in the aging brain.
-In her time at the University of Illinois, she received over $2 million in funds for her research including an NIH MERIT Award.
-In 2007, she moved once again to the University of Texas at Dallas where she developed the Scaffolding Theory of Aging and Cognition with her colleague Patricia Reuter-Lorenz.
-She developed an interest in amyloid and tau PET imaging and received an NIH MERIT Award conduct the Dallas LifeSpan Brain Study.
-The DLBS is in its third wave as of February 10, 2022.
+Park then moved to the University of Illinois at Urbana-Champaign from 2002 to 2006, continuing her focus on visual memory and aging until 2006, when she began to focus on dedifferentiation and memory in the aging brain.

+In 2007, Park moved once again to the University of Texas at Dallas where she developed the Scaffolding Theory of Aging and Cognition with her colleague Patricia Reuter-Lorenz.
+She developed an interest in amyloid and tau PET imaging and received a National Institute of Health MERIT Award to conduct the Dallas LifeSpan Brain Study.
+Her research integrated environmental context and interventions with findings of brain structural and functional changes associated with aging and cognition.
+While at the University of Texas, she established the Aging Mind Lab. and the Center for Vital Longevity.
+She retired from the Aging Mind Lab and The University of Texas at Dallas on May 31, 2025.

-Park is an author for over 200 publications and is one of Research.com's Best Female Scientists of 2023.
+Park's research focused on how the brain changes and adapts with age.
+Her research investigated the neuroscience of memory and aging, and the impact of stimulation on maintaining brain health.
+Park also sought to identify a "neural signature" in middle-aged adults which would indicate who would be at increased risk of less adaptive cognitive aging.
+She studied the impact of culture on cognition and investigated the neural mechanisms that underlie effects of culture.
+Park's research also explored the influence of everyday life factors on cognition e.g., how the demands of daily routines affect cognitive performance, examined challenges for aging adults such as remembering (or forgetting) to take medications, and explored the consequences of disorders like rheumatoid arthritis and fibromyalgia on memory.
+Park is an author of over 200 publications and is one of Research.com's Best Female Scientists of 2023.

+Research Initiatives

 Aging Mind Lab

-Currently, the Aging Mind Lab is researching how aging affects brain structure and function, the earliest possible detection of Alzheimer's disease, and how to intervene to slow the brain's decline.
+The Aging Mind Lab is researching how aging affects brain structure and function, the earliest possible detection of Alzheimer's disease, and how to intervene to slow the brain's decline.
+AML trains postdoctoral researchers, doctoral students and research assistants.
+AML was renamed the Park Aging Mind Laboratory in Park's honor.